V01dDweller/tmux_install/README.md

 # Install tmux from source #

 This ansible playbook installs tmux from source on RHEL7/CentOS7 since those distributions only provide the ancient tmux 1.8.
-The playbook:

 * assumptions:
     * sudo-to-root with NOPASSWD.